wso2/docs-is/en/docs/samples/limiting-active-sessions-adaptive-auth.md

 # Configure Limiting Active User Sessions

-This page guides you through setting up active user session limiting based on particular criteria for a sample application using sample authenticators.
+This page guides you through setting up active user session limiting for a sample application based on a particular criteria, using sample authenticators.

 ----